STOCKS NEWS EUROPE-UK small caps close 0.6 pct higher

-The FTSE Small Cap index closes 0.6 percent higher, underperforming modest gains by both the blue chips and the mid caps , up 1.2 percent and 0.8 percent respectively.
+The FTSE Small Cap index close up 0.6 percent, while the blue chips add 0.9 percent, and the mid caps gain 1.0 percent.

-Max Petroleum loses 3.6 percent after the Kazakhstan-based oil & gas explorer reports disappointing results from its ZLGS-1 exploration well in the Zhalgyz South prospect, with the well to be plugged and abandoned after drilling failed to encounter producible hydrocarbons.
+Sound Oil drops 15.2 percent after the upstream oil and gas firm says the Cataka-1 exploration well in Indonesia has had to be abandoned due to unstable rock formations.

-Serica Energy gains 9.7 percent after the oil & gas explorer confirms, in the light of recent market speculation, that it is in advanced discussions about the award of significant licence areas in Namibia.
+Faroe Petroleum sheds 2.9 percent after the oil and gas explorer says the 25/6-4 S Kalvklumpen well in the Norwegian North Sea area of Norway is dry, prompting Panmure Gordon to cut its target price for the firm to 233 pence from 243 pence.

 Reuters messaging rm://tricia.wright1.thomsonreuters.com@reuters.net